 Non-competitive phrases, by their nature, are much easier to rank for.
 So for a website to rank without obtaining any backlinks, it might succeed by targeting obscure phrases like “Oregon beekeeper ballet emporium” or “Batman flux platypus.”
 These phrases have much lower competition, and by default, much lower traffic (and in many cases, none.)

 Experiment.
 How many backlinks do I need to rank on the first page of google?

 Here is an interesting experiment conducted by Servando Silva of Stream SEO

 In the experiment, Servando tried to rank a couple of articles on the first page of Google by getting as many backlinks as he could.
 After one month he built between 20 to 50 backlinks to each article, and continued the experiment over a period of six months, concentrating on quality rather than quantity.

 Did the experiment work?
-Of course it did.
-Here are some of the things Servando learnt during the experiment:
+Of course, it did.
+Here are some of the things Servando learned during the experiment:

 - High PR links are what probably helped me the most to get my articles ranked after all this madness happened.

 - Longtail keywords are very important